bmannakee/caller_paper/paper.md

 - Poisson models make similar assumptions about the probability of an allele at a site.
 (Illumina technical note https://www.illumina.com/Documents/products/technotes/technote_somatic_variant_caller.pdf).
 - we simulate neutral tumor evolution, and assign vafs using a Beta(1,6) distribution
     - if M(f) is proportional to 1/f, then an exponential distribution is implied [@tarabichi2017,@Williams2017](and the answering note by De, which also has a strong argument about why we need lower frequencies to do evolutionary inference).
 We choose a beta distribution to draw vafs and tuned to achieve a slightly fatter distribution in the 2-5% range in which we are most interested.
+- Need a list of why evolutionary inference on tumors is important.
+Resistance, virulence(heterogeneity), biology (mutation rate/signature/micro-environment).

 # Results